TradingView Review 2024: The Ultimate Technical Analysis Platform?

 In this TradingView review, we will uncover the secrets behind its 50 million-strong global trading community.

 What makes TradingView the most popular investing website in the world?
-Even more popular than internet giants CNN and BBC?!
+Even more popular than global giants Forbes and TripAdvisor?!

 Our in-depth testing reveals a combination of broad data coverage, advanced charting, powerful screening, robust backtesting, practical community tools, user-friendliness, and great value for money are responsible for this.